materialsvirtuallab/materialsvirtuallab.github.io/publishing.md

 # Software

 * LaTeX or Microsoft Word are the only acceptable choices for word processors.
-In general, LaTeX (via [Overleaf](http://www.overleaf.com) is preferred unless the target journal explicitly indicates Word is preferred.
+In general, LaTeX via [Overleaf](http://www.overleaf.com) is preferred unless the target journal explicitly indicates Word is preferred.
 When in doubt, discuss with your advisor.
 * All references must be managed via Zotero together with the [Better Bibtex plugin](https://retorque.re/zotero-better-bibtex/).
+Use the default Better Bibtex format for citation keys.
 A new shared **private** group should be created for each paper.
 All co-authors should have access to this shared collection/folder.
 This shared collection/folder should contain all literature (with PDFs) relevant to the paper.

 # Templates and General Instructions